sys-eng1/git-tutorial/README.md

 Before making any changes to the code, you should create a branch.
 You should not commit to master/main.
 You should commit to the branch and then merge it back to master/main.
 This way you can keep master/main clean and stable.

 Now, let's make a change to the code after the recent merge.
 Before making any changes, I create a new branch2 off of master/main.

+Now, I make a change to the code on branch2.